ir-nlp-csui/indo-law/README.md

 | 11. | Penutup (*closing*) | ‘Demikianlah...’  (‘*Declares...*’) |

-## Metadata court decision documents
+## Dataset description

-In the main tag `<putusan>` there are several parameters as metadata from the xml file.
-An example of a fragment from the verdict file is as follows:
+Each document in this dataset is in the XML format.
+Each file contains one main tag `<putusan>` that encloses several tags, which corresponds to the document sections.
+An example of a text fragment of XML file is as follows:

 ```xml
 <putusan amar="pidana" amar_lainnya="pidana-penjara-waktu-tentu" id="..." klasifikasi="pidana-umum" lama_hukuman="1650" lembaga_peradilan="pn-..." provinsi="jabar" status="berkekuatan-hukum-tetap" sub_klasifikasi="..." url="https://putusan3.mahkamahagung.go.id/direktori/putusan/....html">